There are a few main points to keep in mind when you hear the terms Crianza, Reserva, and Gran Reserva.

 Second: The terms Crianza, Reserva, and Gran Reserva all relate to how long a particular wine has been aged, with special attention given to how long the wine has been aged in oak.
 These terms have nothing to do with the type of grape varietal being used to produce a wine.

-Third: Quality of grape tends to be of significant importance to most Spanish vintners when producing a Crianza, Reserva or Gran Reserva wine.
+Third: The quality of grape tends to be of significant importance to most Spanish vintners when producing a Crianza, Reserva or Gran Reserva wine.
 Grapes used to make these wines typically come from lower yield, older, and higher quality vines.
 They often have a higher sugar concentration and a more defined, predictable tannin structure.
 Crianza, Reserva, and Gran Reserva can be both red and white wines, though different aging requirements apply to each.
 (Scroll down to the chart below to view Spanish White Wine criteria)

 What is a Crianza Wine?